Graduate Course Catalog

 MGSC 7510 Business Analytics Projects I - Prerequisites: MGSC 7100.
 Students work in teams on various analytics projects sponsored by faculty and industry partners.
 Each team needs to apply techniques and tools from Modeling and Analytics course on real-world problems.
 In addition to gaining real-world experience, students develop communication, presentation and leadership skills pertinent to business analytics.

-MGSC 7510 Business Analytics Projects II - Prerequisites: MGSC 7310, MGSC 7810.
-This is an experiential learning course where students apply advanced business analytics theories, techniques and tools to a semester-long real-world problem.
+MGSC 7510 Business Analytics Projects II - Co-requisite: MGSC 7310.
+Students work in teams on various analytics projects sponsored by faculty and industry partners.
+Each team needs to apply techniques and tools from Modeling and Analytics on real-world problems.
 In addition to gaining real-world experience, students develop communication, presentation and leadership skills pertinent to business analytics.

 MKTG 6020 Marketing (3) - Successful marketing strategy is predicated on an appreciation of how consumers make decisions in the marketplace.
 This course provides an understanding of traditional, “rational” models of human reasoning.
 It also covers biases and counterintuitive processes that guide everyday judgments and choice.
 The class examines the role of information, emotions, social scripts, and the choice context in driving decisions in the real world.
 The purpose of this course is to inform future managers and consultants of how a thorough knowledge of consumers’ decision processes and resultant judgments and behaviors can be leveraged to build and sustain brand equity.

-MKTG 7280 Research and Analytics (3) - Prerequisite: MKTG 6020 and STAT 6020 or MATH 1140, INFO 3010, and MKTG 3010 or equivalent.
+MKTG 7280 Research and Analytics (3) -Prerequisites: MATH 1140, INFO 3010, and MKTG 3010 or equivalent.
 This quantitative course focuses on gathering, analyzing, and interpreting data about markets and customers.
 It is designed for managers who will be using market research so it is intended for students who wish to go into marketing management, consulting, and entrepreneurship.
 Students will learn about the types of marketing decision problems in which research information is most useful—problems of target market selection, new product or service introduction, customer retention, and pricing, among others.
 The learning objectives for the course include defining the decision problem and determining what information is needed, acquiring trustworthy and relevant data and judging its quality, and analyzing data to make certain types of marketing decisions.

 TAXN 7250 Tax Planning for Corporate Decisions (3) - Prerequisite: TAXN 7100.
 The history of taxation in the United States is traced, including government and court interpretations.
 Tax treatment of transactions associated with the creation, operation, and liquidation of corporate and partnership entities is analyzed.
 Emphasis is placed on the motivation of these transactions from the legislative, financial, and managerial viewpoints.